openvinotoolkit/open_model_zoo/demos/social_distance_demo/cpp/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.
+The demo reports:

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).

+You can use these metrics to measure application-level performance.

 ## See Also
 * [Open Model Zoo Demos](../../README.md)